indico/indico-user-docs/user_guide/room_booking.md

 ---

+### Book a Room

+When you click on _Book a Room_ on the left banner, the entire list of rooms appears, arithmetically sorted.
+Observe the _filter_ possibilities offered to you on the top row of the table.
+There you may type a building or room number, if you have a preferred location and restrict your selection with rooms with videoconferencing equipment and/or projector, required capacity and 'privacy' to facilitate your booking process.

 ### Room Names

 The default name is built in the format: "building-floor-room \(location\)".
 If the room is know by a name, then it appears as: "building-floor-room - Common Name \(location\)".